Humanism in the Global South: Perspectives of Humanesia and Atheists in Kenya Society

 Event Opening

-The event was opened by Audrey as the moderator.
+The event was opened by Audrey as the host.
 It was then followed by a warm welcome from Difa, one of the founders of Humanesia, who emphasized the importance of intercultural dialogue in understanding the challenges faced by humanist communities.
 In her speech, she explained that Humanesia is a new organization committed to promoting humanist values in Indonesia.
 The main speakers at this event were Harrison Mumia, President of the Atheist in Kenya Society, and Adam Pantouw from Humanesia.
 Both shared their experiences in facing challenges as non-religious communities in their respective countries.

 Challenges of Humanism in Indonesia